LetsRuminate/ruminate-feedback/README.md

 ### Development Teams

-More information about the Development teams aer available here:
+More information about the Development teams are available here:

 The dev team for [Phase 4](/docs/phase4devteam.md)
 <br>